Home Warranty Payout Limits: How Much Will They Actually Pay?

 What Happens When Repair Costs Exceed the Cap

 When a repair or replacement cost goes over your coverage cap, the process is straightforward but often painful: the warranty company pays up to their limit, and you pay everything above it.
-On top of that, you still owe the service call fee ($75–$125), which is not counted toward the cap.
+On top of that, you still owe the service call fee (which averages $108 in 2026, with a typical range of $75 to $150), and that fee is not counted toward the cap.

-Here are four common situations where the coverage gap hits hardest:
+Here are four common situations where the coverage gap hits hardest at current market prices:

 Scenario 1: HVAC System Replacement